Adhish-Krishna/CSEA-EMS/README.md

 ## Overview

-Daddy-EMS is a comprehensive event management system designed to simplify the process of planning, organizing, and managing events.
+CSEA-EMS is a comprehensive event management system designed to simplify the process of planning, organizing, and managing events.
 This system provides the tools you need to handle registrations, scheduling, attendee management, and more.

 ## Prerequisites